alanklam/Course-Work/README.md

 # Course Work
-This repository contains the codes I written for various courses taken in UIUC, including data science and computer simulation courses.
+This repository contains the codes I have written for various courses taken in UIUC, including data science and computer simulation courses.